-- whether you want to attend a Resume Round Table or schedule a career consulting appointment along with your academic advising appointment
+- whether you need a career consulting appointment along with your academic advising appointment

-Please note that the advising spots closest to Orientation or the start of summer classes are filling up quickly.
-When letting us know of your availability, please give us several options.
-You may need to come to Austin earlier in the summer for your appointments so that you can register and establish your long-term plan.
+Please note that the advising spots closest to Orientation or the start of summer classes fill up quickly.
+When letting us know of your availability, please provide us with several options.

 Congratulations on your acceptance to the MPA program at The University of Texas at Austin!
 There’s no better introduction to Austin, McCombs, and the resources now available to you than our orientation program.

-On-site MPA Orientation events will be held throughout the week of August 19, 2013.
+On-site MPA Orientation events will be held throughout the week of August 17, 2015.
 Attendance is mandatory except for those events marked as optional.
-Here's the Orientation Schedule (which is subject to change).
-We look forward to meeting you in August!
+The Orientation schedule will be posted to this website once it is finalized.

 MPA Career Orientation Webinar